OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaIdentificationActuator.rst

 .. cpp:class:: OcaIdentificationActuator: OcaActuator

-    Represents a function that turns on some kind of human-detectable indicator for purposes of device identification during network setup.
-Physical form of indicator is not defined by OCA, so it could be anything, e.g.
+    Function that shall turn on some kind of human-detectable indicator for purposes of device identification during network setup.
+Physical form of indicator is not specified by AES70, so it could be anything, e.g.

      - LED